 The new requirement will commence on 1 July 2026.
-The change aims to reduce the risk of medicine-related problems in residential aged care.

-The obligation will only apply when a resident is on the premises of the residential aged care home.
-It will also only apply to residents who do not administer their own medication.
+The requirement will also only apply when a resident is on the premises of the residential aged care home.

 The new requirement will not:

-- Prescribe models of care or how Commonwealth Government mandated direct care minutes are to be used; how homes implement the reform is a decision for providers
+- Prescribe models of care or how Commonwealth Government mandated direct care minutes are to be used; how homes implement the reform is a decision for providers.

-- Change health practitioners’ existing authorisation under the Drugs, Poisons and Controlled Substances Act 1981, or the Drugs, Poisons and Controlled Substances Regulations 2017, to administer medication within their scope of practice (for example general practitioners, dentists, pharmacists, and paramedic practitioners)
+- Change health practitioners existing authorisation under the Drugs, Poisons and Controlled Substances Act 1981, or the Drugs, Poisons and Controlled Substances Regulations 2017, to administer medication within their scope of practice (for example general practitioners, dentists, pharmacists, and paramedic practitioners).

-- Apply to unscheduled and Schedules 2 and 3 medications
+- Apply to unscheduled and Schedules 2 and 3 medications.

-- Change any requirements of the voluntary assisted dying legislation
+- Change any requirements of the voluntary assisted dying legislation.

 Next steps